John Wallowitch

 John Wallowitch (February 11, 1926 – August 15, 2007) was an American songwriter and cabaret performer.
-He wrote over 2,000 songs; his works include "Bruce", "Come a Little Closer", "I See the World Through Your Eyes", "Back on the Town" and "Mary's Bar".
-For over 50 years he played and sang a catalogue of original songs at nightspots around New York City.
+He wrote over 2,700 songs; his works include "Bruce", "Come a Little Closer", "I See the World Through Your Eyes", "Back on the Town" and "Mary's Bar".
+For over 50 years he played and sang a catalogue of original songs at nightspots around New York City, as well as on his cable television show John's Cabaret.
 He is also known for his sophisticated takes on the songs of Irving Berlin.

 Biography

 Wallowitch was born in the Methodist Hospital in South Philadelphia.
 He attended Edgar Allan Poe Elementary School, Vare Junior High School, Central High School and Temple University in Philadelphia.
 Wallowitch spent his youth in a desolate neighborhood in South Philadelphia, dreaming about moving to New York.
 He finally arrived there in his late teens to study classical piano at Juilliard.
 In order to survive, he played rehearsal piano for shows, among them Leonard Sillman's New Faces of '52, and began to play at the Duplex, a Greenwich Village saloon.